Kazakhstan: Foreign trade

-Kazakhstan's foreign trade turnover in 2018 was $93.5 billion, which is 19.7 percent more compared to 2017.
-Export in 2018 reached $67 billion (up 25.7 percent in comparison to 2017) and import was $32.5 billion (up 9.9 percent in comparison to 2017).
-Exports accounted for 40.1 percent of Kazakhstan's gross domestic product (GDP) in 2018.
+Kazakhstan's foreign trade turnover in 2018 was $93.5 billion, which is 19.7% more than in 2017.
+Export in 2018 reached $67 billion (up 25.7% in comparison to 2017) and import was $32.5 billion (up 9.9% in comparison to 2017).
+Exports accounted for 40.1% of Kazakhstan's gross domestic product (GDP) in 2018.
 Kazakhstan exports 800 products to 120 countries.

 Agriculture

-Agriculture accounts for approximately 5 percent of Kazakhstan's GDP.
+Agriculture accounts for approximately 5% of Kazakhstan's GDP.
 Grain, potatoes, grapes, vegetables, melons and livestock are the most important agricultural commodities.
 Agricultural land occupies more than 846000 km2.
 The available agricultural land consists of 205000 km2 of arable land and 611000 km2 of pasture and hay land.
-Over 80 percent of the country's total area is classified as agricultural land, including almost 70 percent occupied by pasture.
+Over 80% of the country's total area is classified as agricultural land, including almost 70% occupied by pasture.
 Its arable land has the second highest availability per inhabitant (1.5 hectares).

 Chief livestock products are dairy products, leather, meat, and wool.
 The country's major crops include wheat, barley, cotton, and rice.
 Wheat exports, a major source of hard currency, rank among the leading commodities in Kazakhstan's export trade.
 In 2003 Kazakhstan harvested 17.6 million tons of grain in gross, 2.8% higher compared to 2002.
 Kazakhstani agriculture still has many environmental problems from mismanagement during its years in the Soviet Union.
 Some Kazakh wine is produced in the mountains to the east of Almaty.

-Kazakhstan is thought to be one of the places that the apple originated, particularly the wild ancestor of Malus domestica, Malus sieversii.
-It has no common name in English, but is known in its native Kazakhstan as alma.
-The region where it is thought to originate is called Almaty: "rich with apple".
-This tree is still found wild in the mountains of Central Asia, in southern Kazakhstan, Kyrgyzstan, Tajikistan and Xinjiang in China.
+Energy

+Energy has been the leading economic sector.
+Production of crude oil and natural gas condensate from the oil and gas basins of Kazakhstan amounted to 79.2 e6t in 2012 up from 51.2 e6t in 2003.
+Kazakhstan raised oil and gas condensate exports to 44.3 million tons in 2003, 13% higher than in 2002.
+Gas production in Kazakhstan in 2003, amounted to 13.9 e9m3, up 22.7% compared to 2002, including natural gas production of 7.3 e9m3.
+Kazakhstan holds about 4 e9t of proven recoverable oil reserves and 2000 km3 of gas.
+Kazakhstan is the 19th largest oil-producing nation in the world.
+Kazakhstan's oil exports in 2003, were valued at more than $7 billion, representing 65% of overall exports and 24% of the GDP.

+Major oil and gas fields and recoverable oil reserves are Tengiz with 7 Goilbbl; Karachaganak with 8 Goilbbl and 1350 km3 of natural gas; and Kashagan with 7 to 9 Goilbbl.